 After graduating from University of Birmingham in 1999, Sophie began her career in arts management at Royal Birmingham Conservatoire firstly as Assistant Concert Manager and then as Assistant Head of Professional Development.
 In 2007 she moved to Cheltenham Festivals to work on delivering the Jazz Festival.
 This was followed by two years as Centre Manager for the City of Birmingham Symphony Orchestra before returning to Gloucestershire in 2011 to work at Cheltenham Literature Festival.
 She moved to University of Gloucestershire in 2014 to assist in the set-up of The Growth Hub, before taking a 12-month contract to expand the National Orchestra for All.
 Sophie has been delivering Gloucestershire Young Musician with Viv Hargreaves since 2015 and started working at GAM in April 2018.

 Sophie is a busy mum of three daughters and is married to Ian, Director of Festivals at Cheltenham Festivals.

-Jess Smith Administrator
+Jess Smith Finance Officer

-Jess finished Sixth Form with 2 As in Music and Maths before studying for her Grade 8 Music Theory exam which she passed with a distinction.
+Jess finished Sixth Form with 2 As in Music and Maths before studying for her Grade 8 Music Theory exam which she passed with distinction.
 She sang and played saxophone in school ensembles and was a member of the Gloucester Cathedral Youth Choir.
 Jess is currently Newsletter Editor for the Cotswold Playhouse in Stroud where she helps out backstage during productions.